MarkSMillman/MVCacheUtils/README.txt

 as of August 1, 2017.
 More problematically the response to any request appears to be "not enough parameters for the REST request".
 I expect that the solution is to modify MapCacheTools.sendRequests to package the request in a REST wrapper.
 Life used to be simpler.

+AND ... the HttpClient instantiation in the third line of MapCacheTools.sendRequests is emitting some log4j WARN message.
+I need to sort this out too.

 Mark Millman
 mark.millman@mizar.com